Doolittle’s 19 points lead Oklahoma past No. 22 Texas Tech

 Texas Tech was coming off a 30-point win at Iowa State and had won five of six, but the Sooners held the Red Raiders to a season-low 51.

+”We played like a frustrated basketball team tonight,” Tech coach Chris Beard said. ”When our shots were not going in early, I felt like we began to press.
+There are lot of ways to win basketball games when you don’t shoot well, but we didn’t do well creating other opportunities.”

 The Sooners opened a 14-4 lead in the opening five minutes.
-Jalen Hill scored five straight points, and Oklahoma’s advantage grew to 21-6 with 9:24 in the first half.
+Jalen Hill scored five straight points, and Oklahoma’s advantage grew to 21-6 just past the midway point of the opening 20 minutes.
 The Sooners led 32-22 at the break.

+”I thought we came out attacking,” Kruger said. ”The guys moved the ball, shared the ball – especially through the first half.”

-Oklahoma built its cushion to 18 early in the second half on a pair of free throws by Jamal Bieniemy with 6:33 to play.
-Tech scrambled and cut the lead to 10 at 54-44 when McCullar drove in for a layup with 3:39 to play, but the Red Raiders got no closer.
+Oklahoma built its cushion to 18 in the second half.
+Tech scrambled and cut the lead to 10, at 54-44, on McCullar’s driving layup with 3:39 to play.
+But the Red Raiders got no closer.

 HOME AWAY FROM HOME